gustwindjs/gustwind/documentation/node-compatibility-plan.md

   - `plugins/meta/mod.ts`
   - `renderers/htmlisp-edge-renderer/mod.ts`

 This means the core orchestration and rendering flow can now run in a runtime-neutral, in-memory configuration.
-The remaining Node work is mostly about file-backed loading, build execution, and development tooling.
+The remaining Node work is mostly about build execution and development tooling.

 The next rendering-focused step is also now implemented: